Introduction – English

 - Our website may contain links to other websites and those third-party websites may collect personal information about you.
 We are not responsible for the privacy practices of other businesses or the content of websites that are linked to our website.
 GEA encourages users to be aware when they leave the site and to read the privacy statements of each and every website that collects personally identifiable information.

 Security and storage

-- GEA places a great importance on the security of all information associated with our customers, clients and contractors.
-We have security measures in place to attempt to reasonably protect personal information under our control from misuse, interference, loss, unauthorised access, modification or disclosure.
+- GEA places great importance on the security of all information associated with our customers, clients, and contractors.
+We have security measures in place to attempt to reasonably protect personal information under our control from misuse, interference, loss, unauthorized access, modification, or disclosure.
 All personal information held is kept securely and that held electronically is held on secure servers in controlled facilities.

 - Personal information is de-identified or destroyed securely when no longer required by us.